Julia has been a prolific competitor in a variety of sports, competing internationally in bobsleigh, bodybuilding, fitness and sprinting.

 As a member of the British bobsleigh team from 2006 to 2010, competing at the European and World Cups until the crash, she turned to bodybuilding afterwards.
 By the end of July 2017 she had competed over fifty times, taking first place in one or more categories in an amazing twenty seven of those competitions.
 These include national and international competitions, and world titles.

-She’s a qualified Vegan Nutritionist and has a Degree in Physiology and Sports Science, Nutrition diploma and Personal Training qualifications.
+She’s a qualified Vegan Nutritionist and has a Degree in Physiology and Sports Science, a Nutrition Diploma and Personal Training qualifications.
 Julia works in a job she loves as an online personal trainer.

 Also competing since the crash in sprinting, Julia has been World Masters Champion at 200 metres, and has won several British indoor titles.